Did You Know?

 - Designing the Natalie Creek Trail in Midlothian

-Many of the suburban projects that received grants are focused on building safer and more convenient connections to the region’s robust network of biking and walking trails, which is the goal of our Trail Connect Chicagoland campaign.
+Many of the suburban projects that received grants are focused on building safer and more convenient connections to the region’s robust network of biking and walking trails, which is the goal of

 If you'd like to see improvements to trail network in the region, register today for the Trail Connect Chicagoland Summer Summit in Berwyn, where we’ll bring local advocates together and brainstorm ways to fight for better trail connections across the region.